-Pedal the scenic network of roads around Banff - exploring Tunnel Mountain and the oddly shaped Hoodoos.
-Add on a loop up to Lake Minnewanka, one of the largest and deepest lakes in the Rockies.
+Just recently completed, the Rocky Mountain Legacy Trail links the town of Canmore with Banff.
+This paved pathway is a great introduction to Banff National Park.
+Arriving to Banff, additional options include riding up Tunnel Mountain and the oddly shaped Hoodoos or an easy loop up to Lake Minnewanka, one of the largest and deepest lakes in the Rockies.
 Once known as Devil's Lake or Cannibal Lake, Minnewanka is the site of many ghostly occurrences in native legends.
-(50 km)
+(24 or 68 km)

-Begin your journey north along the Bow Valley Parkway to the staggeringly beautiful scenery of Lake Louise - the gem of Banff National Park.
+Before departing Banff, you may wish to ride out to The Cave and Basin - the location of the first hot mineral springs discovered in 1883.
+Then, begin your journey north along the Bow Valley Parkway to the staggeringly beautiful scenery of Lake Louise - the gem of Banff National Park.
 As you twist and climb along the Parkway take in the magnificent views of the Sawback, Sundance and the Massive mountain ranges.
 Upon arrival in Lake Louise, soak up the natural splendour, take a canoe onto the lake, or enjoy a short walk into the mountains.
-(50km)
+(58km)

 Cycle up to Moraine Lake in the Valley of the Ten Peaks (considered by many to be even more beautiful than Lake Louise) and then opt for a ride along the Great Divide Road.
 No longer accessible to cars, this bike route will take you over the continental divide where you can check out the monument that marks this watershed divide on the summit of the Kicking Horse Pass.
 Continue your journey north to the splendid Num-Ti-Jah Lodge on the shores of Bow Lake.
 (60km)